-Now I make a lot of chilies, but I'm always open to something new.
-OK, maybe not so much.
-I do frequently stick to the same old same old.
+This has been one of my "Underappreciated" recipes, but I consider it one of my top chili recipes.
+I make a lot of chilies, but I'm always open to something new.
+OK, maybe not so much—I do frequently stick to the same old same old.
 I usually order the same food at restaurants.

 I was expecting good.
 I do a good chili.
-Just give me some ingredients, and like Chopped on Food Network, I produce.
+Just give me some ingredients, and I produce.
 But the biggest surprise was the wonderful blending of spicy flavors.
 Plus, just the right amount of heat for my older taste buds.
 About a 4/10 on the heat-o-meter.

 Now, this rating is from my wife and father-in-law.
 I agree.

 The meat is probably the first thing to discuss.
-Any ground meat will do, but I have repeated this recipe a number of times, and I prefer the turkey.
+Any ground meat will do, but I have repeated this recipe a number of times, but I prefer the turkey by a small amount

-This recipe would be fine as a "Three Bean Vegetarian Chili," just dump the meat and use vegetable broth.
+This recipe would be fine as a "Three Bean Vegetarian Chili," just skip the meat and use vegetable broth.

-Bean choice is up to you, but my choice of pinto, kidney, and black beans is just right and somewhat the core of the recipe.
+Bean choice is up to you, but my choice of pinto, kidney, and black beans is just right and somewhat the recipe's core.

-I use only low sodium beans although the pictures are from the original cooking and only the black beans are low sodium.
+I use only low sodium beans if I have them, although the pictures are from the original cooking and only the black beans are low sodium.
 Rinsing the beans also removes a little of the sodium.

 Start by browning 1 pound of ground turkey.

-Dice two stalks of celery and one large onion.
+Dice two ribs of celery and one large onion.
 Dice one jalapeno pepper.

-Add one 14 oz can of diced tomatoes, a 12 oz can of Ro-Tel Tomatoes & Diced Green Chilies, a 6 oz can of tomato paste, 14 oz can of low sodium chicken broth, two tablespoons Worcestershire sauce, two tablespoons chili powder, one teaspoon ground cumin, one teaspoon salt, 1/2 teaspoon pepper, two teaspoon garlic powder.
+To 4.5 quart or larger crock pot add the cooked ground meat, prepared veggies, two 14 oz cans of diced tomatoes (substitute one 10 oz can of Ro-Tel for one can if you want.)
+Also, add one 6 oz can of tomato paste, 14 oz can of low sodium chicken broth, 2 tablespoons Worcestershire sauce, 2 tablespoons chili powder, 1 teaspoon ground cumin, 1 teaspoon salt, ½ teaspoon pepper, two teaspoon garlic powder.